 Enter your email: firstname.lastname@example.org Enter your password: Enter your subdomain (optional): Done!
 The Airbrake CLI is configured for email@example.com

 If you’re using GitHub or SSO for authentication, you’ll need to take additional steps.
-For the complete how-to, head on over to the CLI Docs page.

 Now, use the CLI to interact with the Airbrake API!